-Join us for a five week virtual class all about clay!
+Join us for a four week virtual class all about clay!
 Two projects are planned for you specifically to learn the basics of clay construction.
 We will start out with a happy little owl that will function as a planter or a votive, your choice.
 The second project will be jewelry holder or a serving dish that will reinforce the hand building skills we will learn about.
 We will have plenty of time for questions and answers and learning about each other and clay!
 Both projects will be fired and glazed and be ready for pick up 2-3 weeks after the final class.

 Clay materials, tools, and glaze will be included in registration and available for pick up the week prior to class beginning.
 Students will receive an email when they are ready.

 - A computer or device with a webcam and microphone.

 - Access to the internet or wi-fi.

 - A small bowl for a clay slip.
 A recycled yogurt cup or something similar and a plastic bag that you can put it in to keep it wet.

 - A surface: A flat piece of wood, a plate, cookie sheet, cutting board, etc.

 - Paper, newspaper, or even junk mail–to keep the clay from sticking.